-Apply movement which is precise, expressive and articulate.

-• Improvise movement sequences utilising students' imagination and experience.

-Explore the musculature, posture, deportment of movement for period plays.

-Articulate movement with a concise and articulate body, to allow for the fully embodied performance of a period play.

-Increase the range of physical expressivity.

-Explore the physical, social and sensorial world of the period play.

-Develop movement phrases and scene work drawing on the texts of period plays.

-Apply movement principles to the acting process.

-• Analyse meaning from movement.

-• Explore the salutations, manners and etiquette of different historical periods.

-Learn social dances from different historical periods.

-Apply period dance to scene work.
+- Apply movement which is precise, expressive and articulate. - Improvise movement sequences utilising students' imagination and experience. - Explore the musculature, posture, deportment of movement for period plays and plays from other cultures. - Articulate movement with a concise and articulate body, to allow for the fully embodied performance. - Increase the range of physical expressivity beyond their own cultural or historical experience. - Explore the physical, social and sensorial world of the play. - Develop movement phrases and scene work drawing on text. - Apply movement principles to the acting process. - Analyse meaning from movement. - Explore the salutations, manners and etiquette of different historical periods and locations. - Learn social dances from different historical periods. - Apply dance to scene work.

+Bachelor in Acting (Hons)

-Manage props and costumes common in period plays.
+• Manage props and costumes common in period plays.

-Period Movement classes combine practical class work and tutorials.
+The Cultured Body classes combine practical class work and tutorials.
 Physical and imaginative exercises will be used.
 Students will work within a peer support system on solo and group projects.
 Journals will be kept to track the process and critical reflection.
 Research will be undertaken outside class